 This webinar introduces SensorThings API, an open standard for data providers to publish interoperable data, and data users to build workflows and applications built on standard interfaces applicable across all implementing data providers.
 You will learn about how to use the API to get data, including from several example data providers.
 You will also learn how to set up your own.

 Water data have an enormous potential to enhance sustainability, improve management, and inform decision-making when they are freely available and easily accessible.
 “Open data”, as it’s called, is especially useful when it is consolidated in a single, open platform or data hub from which data can easily be searched, downloaded, republished, and otherwise utilized as needed.

 Community Science groups collect a wealth of data on water quality that can be leveraged to improve management of water resources.
 John Dawes, executive director of The Commons, will present the Water Reporter app, which provides local monitoring programs with streamlined data management, visualization, and export capabilities to official databases.

 Extracting water data from large databases is too often overly complicated and burdensome.
 The North Carolina State Climate Office’s new extraction and visualization tools – Station Scout and Cardinal – make weather data extraction and exploration easier than ever before.
-Dr. Kathie Dello will present these new tools and discuss the process that went into their development.
+Assistant State Climatologist, Corey Davis, will present these new tools and discuss the process that went into their development.